CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/reference/module-api.md

 The main Perl module is `OMOP::CSV::Validator`.

-This page summarizes the public methods at a practical level.
-For formal POD, see the module source.
+The methods below are the public API.
+See the module POD for full details.

 ## Constructor